wafulanick/Sales-Analysis-for-a-Pizza-shop/README.md

 **INSIGHT  GENERATED**

 The total revenue generated for the year stood at $817,860.
-From the Analysis, the most vibrant days upon which majority of the sales hapen are betwwen Thursday and Saturday.
+From the Analysis, the most vibrant days upon which majority of the sales happen are between Thursday and Saturday.
 This is showcased by the Daily trand bar chart, with Thursday showing 3239 sales, Friday showing 3538 sales, and Saturday showing 3158 sales.
 Additionally, the most vibrant times according to the Hourly trend are betwwen 12pm and 1pm and also between 5pm and 6pm.

 **RECOMMENDATION**